tkf/emacs-request/README.rst

 ====================== ========================== =================
- GNU Emacs 24.3-devel   yes (as of this writing)   yes GNU Emacs 24.2         yes                        yes GNU Emacs 23.1         yes                        yes GNU Emacs < 23         ?                          no
+ GNU Emacs 24.3-devel   yes (as of this writing)   yes GNU Emacs 24.2         yes                        yes GNU Emacs 24.1         yes                        no GNU Emacs 23.4         yes                        no GNU Emacs 23.1         yes                        yes GNU Emacs < 23         ?                          no
 ====================== ========================== =================